krishan-kant/TicTacToe/README.md

 # TicTacToe
 A static webpage containg a Tic Tac Toe game.

-JavaScript is yet to be written.
+app.js file has bugs.
+One of them is != operator is not working, neither is !(a=b).